KlaudioF/Aura/README.md

 Phase 1 Code
-• Shall set-up the Raspberry Pi and configure it for the project
+• Shall set-up the Raspberry Pi and configure it for the project o Shall install the Raspbian OS o Shall enable SPI and 12C I/O o Shall install and setup the SW tools
-• Shall demonstrate basic understanding of Python coding o Create simple unit conversion program
+• Shall demonstrate basic understanding of Python coding o Create simple unit conversion program o Need to create detailed requirements for your chosen program
 • Shall demonstrate basic understanding of Raspberry Pi I/O o Configure LED on breadboard o Blink LED